PmagPy/PmagPy-Cookbook/README.md

 PmagPy-Cookbook
 ===============

 This repository contains the cookbook for installing and using PmagPy.
-The cookbook can be viewed as a webpage at: http://ltauxe.github.io/PmagPy-Cookbook/PmagPy.html.
+The cookbook can be viewed as a webpage at: http://ltauxe.github.io/PmagPy-Cookbook/PmagPy.html or at http://earthref.org/PmagPy/cookbook/ where it is nicely presented in the earthref.org format.
 PmagPy is a software package written in Python that contains programs and function libraries used for the analysis and plotting of paleomagnetic and rock magnetic data.
 The PmagPy code is hosted here: https://github.com/ltauxe/PmagPy

 Project Information
 ---------------